5 Mobile Testing Challenges and Solutions

 #5) Variety Of Testing Tools

 Summarizing the daunting complexity of mobile test automation, even more, daunting is the huge availability of mobile test automation tools in the market.
 Free/Paid.
 For a native app or web app?
-For Android or for iOS, so which is the one automation tool for your mobile test automation needs, or the question is – Is there a single tool for our Mobile Test automation needs?
+For Android or for iOS, which is the one automation tool for your mobile test automation needs, or the question is – Is there a single tool for our Mobile Test automation needs?

 Figure 6 – Mobile Test Automation tools